-Commonly associated with sepsis, cardiovascular collapse, CHF, vascular surgery, nephrotoxins (such as antibiotics, intravenous contrast, or other drugs), or urinary outflow obstruction.
+Commonly associated with sepsis, cardiovascular collapse, congestive heart failure, major surgery, nephrotoxins (such as antibiotics, intravenous contrast, or other drugs), or urinary outflow obstruction.

 May present with flank pain, hematuria, hypertension or hypotension, edema, lethargy, uremia, or decreased urine output; however, often asymptomatic and only diagnosed by laboratory tests.

 An acute increase in serum creatinine is essential for diagnosis.
-Hyperkalemia, hyperphosphatemia, metabolic acidosis, and elevated urea nitrogen are common.
+Fluid overload, hyperkalemia, hyperphosphatemia, metabolic acidosis, and elevated urea nitrogen are common.

-The mainstay of treatment is supportive care, with management of the underlying illness; correction of acid/base, electrolyte, and volume complications; removal and minimization of nephrotoxins; and relief of any associated obstruction being key.
+The mainstay of treatment is supportive care, with management of the underlying illness; correction of acid/base, electrolyte, and volume complications; removal or minimization of nephrotoxins; and relief of any associated obstruction being key.

 Renal replacement therapy with dialysis may be required and is usually well tolerated.

 Failure to treat may be associated with clinical deterioration and death.
-Outcome is dependent upon the severity of the underlying disease.
+Outcome is dependent upon the severity of the kidney injury and the underlying disease.

 Acute kidney injury (AKI), previously known as acute renal failure (ARF), is an acute decline in renal function, leading to a rise in serum creatinine and/or a fall in urine output.
 The change in terminology emphasizes that kidney injury presents as a disease spectrum from mild renal impairment to severe renal failure.
 A standardized definition is important to facilitate clinical care and research.
 AKI may be due to various insults such as impaired renal perfusion, exposure to nephrotoxins, outflow obstruction, or intrinsic renal disease.
 The resulting effects include impaired clearance and regulation of metabolic homeostasis, altered acid/base and electrolyte regulation, and impaired volume regulation.